Submitting your supporting documents

 Transcript submission for new applicants

 - For your initial application to graduate studies, we only require your unofficial academic transcripts for each post-secondary institution you have attended.
-Please include degree certificates if degree conferral not stated on your transcripts.
+Please include degree certificates if degree conferral is not stated on your transcripts.

 - If you are accepted for admission, your final and official transcripts will be required within 90 days of the start of your program.